Hexokinase: Hexokinase IV ("glucokinase")

 Mammalian hexokinase IV, also referred to as glucokinase, differs from other hexokinases in kinetics and functions.

-The location of the phosphorylation on a subcellular level occurs when glucokinase translocates between the cytoplasm and nucleus of liver cells.
-Glucokinase can only phosphorylate glucose if the concentration of this substrate is high enough; it does not follow Henri–Michaelis–Menten kinetics, and has no K_{m}; It is half-saturated at glucose concentrations 100 times higher than those of hexokinases I, II, and III.
+The location of glucokinase within the liver cells changes between the cytoplasm and nucleus depending on the amount of available glucose.
+When glucose levels are high, glucokinase participates in the phosphorylatation of glucose in the cytoplasm.
+However, when glucose levels drop, glucokinase regulatory protein binds to glucokinase and moves it to the nucleus where it is inactive.
+It does not follow Henri–Michaelis–Menten kinetics, and has no K_{m}.
+It is half-saturated at glucose concentrations 100 times higher than those of hexokinases I, II, and III.

 Hexokinase IV is monomeric, about 50kDa, displays positive cooperativity with glucose, and is not allosterically inhibited by its product, glucose-6-phosphate.

 Hexokinase IV is present in the liver, pancreas, hypothalamus, small intestine, and perhaps certain other neuroendocrine cells, and plays an important regulatory role in carbohydrate metabolism.
 In the β cells of the pancreatic islets, it serves as a glucose sensor to control insulin release, and similarly controls glucagon release in the α cells.
 In hepatocytes of the liver, glucokinase responds to changes of ambient glucose levels by increasing or reducing glycogen synthesis.